 It is illegal to use white out on medical records.
 No legitimate note should have white out on it.
 If you make a mistake, either make a mark through it and initial the mistake or start over.

 Real medical records keep their mistakes and annotate that it was a mistake.
 They correct the information, but they do not ever use white out to cover it up.
 If white out is used in medical records, there is something fishy going on.
 So you should not use it either you want it to look authentic.

-3) Sign it as illegibly as possible.
+3) Sign the medical document as illegibly as possible.

 Doctors have the worst handwriting and a they typically pay a secretary to do a lot of the office work that involves correspondence.
 The bad handwriting of doctors is practically legendary.
 So make sure the signature is not readable.
 Bonus: If they cannot read it, they cannot call the doctor to check up on you.